osher/swagger-json-output/README.md

 ## Contribute
  - Using PRs :).
-   If you intend to add functionality - please discuss it with us first.
+   If you intend to add functionality - please discuss it with us first on an issue - just to help maintain the spirit of the project :)
  - make sure all tests pass

  Thanks!